TestBoxLab/co-op/README.md

 # CodeBox

 You’ve just created a brand new company, CodeBox!
 Way to go!
 You’ve decided that while you work on the beefy parts of your new web application, you will set up a landing page to collect information from visitors.
 You then hope to use this information to better inform your decision-making as you move forward in building your company.
 Your task is to build this landing page, using whatever languages and frameworks you are most comfortable with.

+Please limit the time you spend on this exercise to **1 - 2 hours**, and submit your progress at the end.
+We do not expect your submission to be 100% completed.

-We encourage you to time box this project to **1 hour or less**, and submit whatever you have at the end.
-We’ve broken it up into two parts for you.
-You may choose to bounce around between the two if you’d like, or simply complete it one section at a time.
+We have broken the problem into two parts.
+You may choose to bounce around between the two if you’d like, or simply work on one section at a time.

 Before you get started, you may be wondering what information do we want to collect from the users on our landing page?